glasgowphp/site-content/page/becomeaspeaker.md

 We want to reward the time you put into preparing the talk/session.
 That's why we have a small giftbag for our speakers.
-You can expect a GlasgowPHP t-shirt as well as a bottle of either foreign or locally sourced alcoholic beverage (let us know if you prefere non-alcoholic option).
+You can expect a GlasgowPHP t-shirt as well as a "mystery bottle" of either foreign or locally sourced alcoholic beverage.

 {form}